inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 you move.
 For example, a track will record your location every one second, or every one metre, and the result will be a series of dots that show the path of where you have been.
-Tracks are useful for mapping objects that are represented by lines or shapes, such as the course of a road, or the shape of a field.
+Tracks are useful for mapping objects that are represented by lines or shapes, such as the course of a road or the shape of a field.

 .. image:: /static/training/beginner/osm/image55.*